 - Salt to taste

-- Pressure cook toor dal along with two pinches of turmeric powder and a pinch of asafoetida till pressure is released four times (three whistles).
+- Pressure cook toor dal along with two pinches of turmeric powder, 1/2tsp oil and a pinch of asafoetida till pressure is released four times (three whistles).
 Once the pressure settles down remove the dal and mash it well and keep it aside.

 - Grind freshly scraped coconut, cumin seeds to a smooth paste adding little water and keep aside.